McDowell Middle School Girls Lacrosse is a fun, educational, and competitive lacrosse program for Erie-area girls in grades 4–8.

 We are strong supporters of lacrosse in Erie.
 We love the sport, and we truly believe in its power to positively impact the young women who play it.
 McDowell Girls Lacrosse is dedicated to teaching young players the fundamental skills they need to succeed in the sport.
 But lacrosse is more than just a sport to us: it's also a chance for the girls to make new friends, to learn how to play together as a team, to see the results of hard work and dedication, and to have fun!

 Keep reading to learn more about our program.
-If you are interested in joining McDowell Girls Lacrosse, register for fall ball and the off-season
+If you are interested in joining McDowell Girls Lacrosse, register for our spring season

 .
 Registering entails no cost or obligation.
 It lets us know that you're interested, and it will allow you to receive emails from the club about upcoming dates and events!